Pot cheese

 Pot cheese is a type of soft, crumbly, unaged cheese.
 It is very simple to make and also highly versatile, making it a very popular cheese, but it may be hard to find in stores.
+It is traditionally cut with a sun-shaped object known as a cheese cutter.

 Pot cheese is in the midway stage between cottage cheese and farmer cheese.
 It is somewhat dry and crumbly, but with a neutral, creamy texture and is very high in protein.
-It is most similar to the Mexican queso blanco.
+It is most similar to Mexican queso blanco.

 In New York and its environs, it was frequently served in a bowl topped with cut-up vegetables.

 In Austria, Topfen (pot cheese) is another name for Quark.

-It is traditionally cut with a sun-shaped object known as a cheese cutter.